Branch Rickey Arena

-Branch Rickey Arena is a 2,300-seat multi-purpose arena at Ohio Wesleyan University in Delaware, Ohio, located centrally on campus and adjacent to Edwards Gymnasium.
-It is home to the Wesleyan Battling Bishops basketball and volleyball teams.
+Branch Rickey Arena is a 2,300-seat arena at Ohio Wesleyan University in Delaware, Ohio, located centrally on campus and adjacent to Edwards Gymnasium.
+It is home to the Ohio Wesleyan Battling Bishops men's and women's basketball and women's volleyball teams.

 It opened in June 1976, replacing Edwards Gymnasium, which was remodeled to become a full-time exercise facility.
-It was named for the late Branch Rickey, Class of 1904, a major benefactor to the university and a manager of the Brooklyn Dodgers.
+It was named for the late Branch Rickey, class of 1904, a major benefactor to the university and a manager of the Brooklyn Dodgers.
+Rickey is often regarded as "the mentor to Jackie Robinson", the first African-American to play in Major League Baseball (MLB) in the modern era.